OpenVidu/openvidu.io-docs/docs/openvidu-pro/scalability.md

 OpenVidu Pro provides an specific server-side event that will inform you every time there is a change in the status of the cluster.
 You can listen to this event by using [OpenVidu Webhook](reference-docs/openvidu-server-webhook){:target="_blank"} (it will also be registered in [OpenVidu CDR](reference-docs/openvidu-server-cdr){:target="_blank"}).

-This event is **[mediaNodeStatusChanged](openvidu-pro/reference-docs/openvidu-server-pro-cdr/#medianodestatuschanged){:target="_blank"}**.
+This event is **[mediaNodeStatusChanged](reference-docs/openvidu-server-cdr/#medianodestatuschanged){:target="_blank"}**.
 By listening to it you will have a complete record of your OpenVidu Pro cluster behavior in real time.
-And of course you can always use [OpenVidu Pro REST API](openvidu-pro/reference-docs/REST-API-pro){:target="_blank"} to retrieve or modify the status of a Media Node at any time.
+And of course you can always use [OpenVidu Pro Media Node REST API](reference-docs/REST-API/#the-media-node-object){:target="_blank"} to retrieve or modify the status of a Media Node at any time.

 #### Media Node statuses